SParishwad/Remote-Controller/README.md

 The modifications include the use of WebSockets to transmit the Joystick signals to the NodeMCU so that it can be used either directly to control servos on a remote controlled vehicle or as in this case, to forward the signals via Radio communication to the Plane.
 Another modification includes a haptic feedback provided by the phone with the help of vibrations when the joystick is moved.
+Also the JoyStickListener provides the x and y percentages of the joystick movement.

 <H2>Sample App</H2>
 <img height="70px" src="https://github.com/erz05/JoyStick/blob/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher.png" />